ej20002015/CV/CV.md

 ---

 Software engineer with a passion for low level programming.
-During my technology degree apprenticeship with PwC and the University of Leeds, I lead development of a ticket management application, and received an award for attaining the highest results within my 250+ person cohort.
+During my technology degree apprenticeship with PwC and the University of Leeds, I lead development of a ticket management application, and received an award for graduating with the highest results within my 250+ person cohort.
 I'm now seeking a new challenge.
 In my spare time I enjoy reading, cooking, playing guitar and pursuing personal programming projects.

 ## Skills
 - C++, C, Python